xiangyouli/xiangyouli.github.io/_pages/about.md

 # 🎖 Scholarships and Honors
 - **Wuhan University Special Scholarship – AEON Scholarship**: ¥8000, awarded to 25 students across four colleges
-- **Wuhan University Outstanding Student Award**: Recognized for academic excellence
+- **Wuhan University Merit Student Award**: Recognized for excellent students in the school of top
 - Other: **Wuhan University International Exchange Scholarship** and **Various Discipline Competition Scholarships**
-- Cumulative total of over ¥30,000
+- Cumulative total of over ￥30,000

 # 📖 Educations